 The coastline of Southend and Rivoli Bay are important community, natural and economic assets.
 While storms have always had an impact on local beaches, the coast is increasingly being affected by sand erosion and has the potential for inundation.

 Without action, coastal assets, public land and infrastructure near the coast at Southend will experience increased erosion and inundation risk.
-Recognising the value of the coastline to the community, the Wattle Range Council has been working with the Southend community to develop the Southend Adaptation Strategy.
-The project is supported by the Coast Protection Board and the Local Government Association of South Australia.
+Recognising the value of the coastline to the community, the Wattle Range Council worked with the Southend community to develop the Southend Adaptation Strategy.
+The project was supported by the Coast Protection Board and the Local Government Association of South Australia.

-The draft Strategy is now available for comment until 9am Monday, 26 March 2018.
-All comments received by this date will be considered by Council prior to adopting the Strategy.
-This Strategy will complement the Southend Community Plan that is also being developed.
+The draft Strategy was available for community comment and all comments received were considered by Council prior to adopting the Strategy on 10 April 2018.
+This Strategy complements the Southend Community Plan.

 There are a series of information sheets about the project: